 The state of Ohio offers the following grant programs to qualifying students:

-- Choose Ohio First Scholarship Program: For students majoring in STEMM (science, technology, engineering, mathematics, and medicine) and STEMM education at participating schools
+- Choose Ohio First Scholarship Program: This program is for students majoring in STEMM (science, technology, engineering, mathematics, and medicine) and STEMM education at participating schools.

 - John R. Justice Student Loan Repayment Program: This is a loan repayment program for state and federal public defenders and state prosecutors who agree to remain employed in the field for at least three years

-- Nurse Education Assistance Loan Program: For students planning to become nurses or nursing instructors may apply for this program.
+- Nurse Education Assistance Loan Program: Students intending to become nurses or nursing instructors may apply for this program.

-- Ohio College Opportunity Grant: For students in an associate’s degree, first bachelor’s degree, or nurse diploma program at an eligible school; Must have EFC (Expected Family Contribution) of $2190 or less and a maximum household income of $96,000
+- Ohio College Opportunity Grant: This grant is for students earning an associate’s degree, first bachelor’s degree, or nurse diploma at an eligible school.
+Applicants must have an EFC (Expected Family Contribution) of $2,190 or less and a maximum household income of $96,000 to qualify.

-- Ohio War Orphans & Severely Disabled Veteran’s Children Scholarship: For the children of deceased or severely disabled veterans who served in the armed forces during declared war or conflict
+- Ohio War Orphans & Severely Disabled Veteran’s Children Scholarship: This scholarship is for the children of deceased or severely disabled veterans who served in the armed forces during declared war or conflict.

-- Ohio Safety Officers College Memorial Fund: For the children and spouses of peace officers, firefighters, and other safety officers killed in the line of duty, or children and spouses of a member of the armed forces who was killed in the line of duty during specific combat (if not eligible for Ohio War Orphans Scholarship)
+- Ohio Safety Officers College Memorial Fund: This fund goes to children and spouses of peace officers, firefighters, and other safety officers killed in the line of duty or children and spouses of a member of the armed forces who was killed in the line of duty during specific combat (if not eligible for Ohio War Orphans Scholarship).

 Ohio schools also have their own aid programs, which may be awarded based on any number of factors.
 Students in Ohio may also apply for private scholarships to help pay for their education.
 Here are a few examples: